darshit-shah/smartfilter/README.md

-# smartfilter
+# SmartFilter

-This is a node module bundled with Node Package Manager(NPM).
+SmartFilter is a node module bundled with Node Package Manager(NPM).
 It is a javascript and does not require any compilation.

-## What is smartfilter?
+## What is SmartFilter?

-smartfilter is inspired from a library called [Crossfilter](http://square.github.io/crossfilter/) which is fast browser side in-memory filtering mechanism across multiple dimensions and measures.
-One of the major limitation of using Crossfilter is to keep data in memory on client side in browser memory.
-There are other modules available to create crossfilter like functionality on server side.
-However, in big data world it is costly to transfer data from source to either client or server side functions. `smartfilter doesn't need raw data in memory either on client side or on server side.` It creates data-provider specific query and fetch result directly from source.
-Currently, it supports MySQL as data source however soon we will bring Elasticsearch, Hadoop and Big table connectors.
+SmartFilter is inspired from a library called [Crossfilter](http://square.github.io/crossfilter/) which is fast browser side in-memory filtering mechanism across multiple dimensions and measures.
+One of the major limitations of using Crossfilter is to keep data in memory on client side in a browser.
+There are few modules available to create Crossfilter like functionality on server side.
+However, in big data world it is costly to transfer data from a source to either client or server side functions. `SmartFilter does not need raw data in memory either on client side or on server side.`  It creates data-provider specific query and fetch results directly from the source.
+Currently, it supports MySQL as a data source, however soon we will bring Elasticsearch, Hadoop and Big table connectors.

-## How smartfilter works?
+## How SmartFilter works?

-smartfilter creates `dynamic queries with smart filter conditions` based on previous filters applied on data source.
-Unlike usual way of applying all filters, smartfilter helps you fire a query only if it’s needed and saves load on your database.
-Thus improves interactions with your Big data sources.
+SmartFilter creates `dynamic queries with filter conditions` based on previous filters applied on data source.
+Unlike usual ways of applying all filters, SmartFilter helps you fire a query only if it is required and reduces load on your database.
+Thus it automatically improves interactions with your Big data sources.

-smartfilter comprise of another module called "node-database-connectors" for converting given JSON parameters to relevant data-source specific query.
-Right now it supports mysql, elasticsearch and google-big-query as data sources.
+SmartFilter comprises of another module called “node-database-connectors” for converting given JSON parameters to the relevant data-source specific query.
+Right now it supports MySQL, Elasticsearch and Google-big-query as data sources.
 So a common filter structure allows us to fire queries on data sources of your choice.

-Let me explain you with an example which will compare Traditional approach and smartfilter's approach to perform same operations.
+Let me explain with an example, which will compare traditional approach and SmartFilter’s approach to perform same operations.

 ###### Connect to your own data-provider
-For this example, I am taking reference of mysql database which has a table named "Stock" having 6500 rows and following columns
+For this example, I am taking a reference of MySQL database, which has a table named “Stock” having 6500 rows and following columns
 1. Type: This is a string type of column having only two distinct values.
 "Loss" or "Gain"
 2. Qtr: This is also a string type of column having four values.
 "Q1", "Q2", "Q3" or "Q4"
 3. Volume: This is numeric type of column.

-###### Add pivot on 'Type' field with 'Sum' of 'Volume' as measure
+###### Add pivot on "Type" field with "Sum" of "Volume" as measure
-Both traditional and smartfilter's approach will create a query something like *"select Type, sum(Volume) from Stock group by Type".*
+Both traditional and SmartFilter's approach will create a query something like *"select Type, sum(Volume) from Stock group by Type".*

-In addition, `smartfilter will store this query and corresponding result in cache` and next time when same query is generated, it will just return result from cache without querying the database.
+In addition, `SmartFilter will store this query and corresponding result in cache` and next time when same query is generated, it will just return result from cache without querying the database.

 ###### Apply Filter Qtr = 'Q1'
 Here also both will create a query like *"select Type, sum(Volume) from Stock where Qtr in ['Q1'] group by Type".*

-Same as step 2, smartfilter will also store query and result in cache to use when needed.
+Same as step 2, SmartFilter will also store query and result in cache to use when needed.

 ###### Apply Filter Qtr in ['Q1', 'Q2']

 In Traditional Case it will fire new query like *"select Type, sum(Volume) from Stock where Qtr in ['Q1', 'Q2'] group by Type"*

-But here, smartfilter will `apply its own logic` to find its result.
+But here, SmartFilter will `apply its own logic` to find its result.
 By comparing Step 3 and current filter conditions, it will identify that there is a `scope of improving filter condition`.
 Instead of fetching all records where *Qtr is either Q1 or Q2*, it should just fetch records where *Qtr is Q2* and `use existing cached result for Qtr = Q1 from above step`.
 So final query would be *"select Type, sum(Volume) from Stock where Qtr in ['Q2'] group by Type".* Once result is available, `it will merge it with result from above step` and final result is produced for given filter condition.
 And at the end it will store query and result in cache.

 ###### Apply Filter Qtr = 'Q2'

 Again here in traditional approach you will fire query like *"select Type, sum(Volume) from Stock where Qtr in ['Q2'] group by Type"*

-guess what, smartfilter has already cached this query's and its output in Step 4.
+guess what, SmartFilter has already cached this query's and its output in Step 4.
 So `result is returned directly from cache without even touching database`.

 ## API Reference